 Table of Contents

-It is one of the best-designed phones from ASUS, The phone features an aluminium and glass build, which makes the phone feel very premium in hand.
-Also, the back looks gorgeous due that concentric circular design effect.
+It is one of the best-designed phones from ASUS, The phone features an aluminum and glass build, which makes the phone feel very premium in hand.
+Also, the back looks gorgeous due to the concentric circular design effect.
 The phone is just 7.7mm thick and has rounded corners, though it’s not very close to phones from LG, it is really comfortable to hold.

 There is a 6.2-inch display with a notch on the front and on the right edge of the phone, there are the power button and the volume rockers.
 While on the left, there is a hybrid SIM tray.
-On the back, the dual camera module is placed on the top left corner along with the LED flash and the fingerprint scanner is placed below that, placed symmetrically at the middle.
-The notch houses a five magnet speaker so this phone has a stereo speaker setup which is quite impressive.
+On the back, the dual camera module is placed in the top left corner along with the LED flash, and the fingerprint scanner is placed below that, placed symmetrically in the middle.
+The notch houses a five-magnet speaker so this phone has a stereo speaker setup which is quite impressive.

 ASUS Zenfone 5z review: Display

-There is a 6.2-inch fullHD+ IPS LCD display with 18.7:9 aspect ratio.
+There is a 6.2-inch fullHD+ IPS LCD display with an 18.7:9 aspect ratio.
 The display is very very vibrant.
-There is no AMOLED display so it a bit power consuming, but the colours look damn good and the sunlight readability is pretty good.
-The viewing angles are fine and I had no issues with the display at all while using it in all kinds of environment.
+There is no AMOLED display so it a bit power-consuming, but the colors look damn good and the sunlight readability is pretty good.
+The viewing angles are fine and I had no issues with the display at all while using it in all kinds of environments.